SAUSHEC Research Day highlights importance of continued learning, exploration

-Army Lt.
-Gen. (Dr.) Ronald Place, Defense Health Agency director, poses for a photo with the award winners and leaders at the San Antonio Uniformed Services Health Education Consortium Research Day at Brooke Army Medical Center, Joint Base San Antonio, Texas, April 28, 2022.
-The event featured podium and poster presentations given by Army and Air Force residents and fellows from BAMC and Wilford Hall Ambulatory Surgical Center.
-(U.S. Army photo by Garron Webster)
+JOINT BASE SAN ANTONIO-FORT SAM HOUSTON, Texas, May 5, 2022 -- San Antonio Uniformed Services Health Education Consortium held its annual Research Day event April 28 at Brooke Army Medical Center.

+The event featured podium and poster presentations given by Army and Air Force residents and fellows from BAMC and Wilford Hall Ambulatory Surgical Center, culminating with an awards presentation featuring special guest speaker Army Lt.
+Gen. (Dr.) Ronald Place, Defense Health Agency director.

+“Residents and fellows are required to do research as part of their training programs, to learn clinical competencies in their respective specialties,” explained Dr. Mark True, SAUSHEC dean.

+The presentations included research in Hematology/Oncology, Emergency Medicine, Pathology, Pediatrics, General Surgery, Internal Medicine and many other specialties.

 |Date Taken: